vidhya2205/TCGA-analysis-SARC-DEA-ML-Stage-3-HackBio/Report/Report.md

 **Age group:**

 The top 20 variable genes between the two age groups were identified and visualized using violin plots, revealing distinct expression patterns.
 Several genes, such as ENSG00000173369 and ENSG00000124491, were more expressed in the ≥40 groups, while others, like ENSG00000173388 and ENSG00000119582, showed higher expression in the younger group.
 These differences suggest that these genes may serve as molecular markers for aging.

-_C1QB_ (ENSG00000173369) is a component of C1Q.
-It activates the complement pathway and aggravates disease progression creating an immunosuppressive environment that allows cancer cells to proliferate and evade immune detection (Roumenina et.al.,2019).
-C1Q may have regulatory functions in tumors that enhance survival and cause apoptosis.
-Determining whether C1QB is largely tumor-promoting or tumor-suppressive in sarcomas is difficult due to the dual nature of the complement system in cancer (Chen et.al.,2021).

-_CD74_ is an invariant chain of human lymphocyte antigen (HLA) class II chaperone that functions in antigen presentation.
-It is a receptor on the cell surface that binds to the cytokine macrophage migration inhibitory factor (MIF).
-Improved CD74/MIF interactions were found to activate the PI3K/AKT pathway in melanoma and increase tumor survival.
-With a comparatively high expression in pediatric osteosarcoma patients without metastases, CD74 has been found associated with immune infiltrations and immune checkpoint inhibitors (Yuan et al., 2024).
-AYA patients should be examined as they have high expression of it in our study.
+The section 4 in[ Supplementary\_information](https://github.com/vidhya2205/TCGA-analysis_SARC_DEA_ML_stage3_HackBio/blob/main/Report/Supplementary%20Information.md) provides a detailed overview of the genes identified by the ML

 <p align = center>
   <kbd>